Guidelines for A Pro Se Plaintiff

 - Rules: There are two sets of rules that control civil cases filed in this court: the Federal Rules of Civil Procedure (Fed.
 R. Civ.
 P.) and the Local Rules for the Eastern District of Texas - Civil Rules (LR CV).
 Once your case is filed, you need to comply with the provisions in both along with any orders issued by the judge in your case.

 - Complaint: The first step in bringing a suit against someone is the filing of a complaint.
 (Custom complaint forms available for use in filing an EEOC or social security case are also available on the Pro Se Forms page of our website.)
 If you have determined that your case is subject to federal jurisdiction, and you are filing in the appropriate venue, you may use one of the forms offered on our website (typewritten or neatly handwritten in ink, please).
 Please ensure that you have complied with the redaction requirements in Fed.
 R. Civ.
 P. 5.2.
+The responsibility for redacting personal identifiers rests solely with the parties.
+The clerk will not review each pleading for compliance with this rule.
+See Filing and Redaction of Sensitive Information.
 After you sign the complaint, hand-deliver or mail it to the appropriate Clerk’s office for filing.

-- Filing Fee: A filing fee of $402.00 is required to file a civil complaint.
+- Filing Fee: The current Civil Filing Fee amount is required to file a civil complaint.
 A person who cannot afford to pay this fee may request to proceed “in forma pauperis” (referred to as “IFP”).
 To seek permission to proceed IFP, a motion must be completed and submitted with the complaint.
 (Prisoner litigants may have additional requirements and/or a different form available in their unit’s law library.)